First Chapter of Thread C — The House of Navarre

 Agnes had never seen her husband so subdued.

-Agnes could hardly hear what he said.’Not more than ten minutes which have destroyed my work of the last five years.
+Now Gaston looked defeated, a shadow of his former self.
+Agnes could hardly hear what he was saying.
+He groaned.
+‘Not more than ten minutes, which may have destroyed my work of the last five years.
 It must have been planned for a long time.
 It wasn’t only that Ximene was snatched away.
-So many others Lady Eleanor, Alyse, the whole of the de Roet family, Henri de Vivar and another half a dozen of my guards, all spirited away into the night’
+So many others, Lady Eleanor, Alyse; the whole of the de Roet family, Henri de Vivar and another half a dozen of my guards, all spirited away into the night’

 Gaston shook his head.
-‘Except that Foix is not readily accessible to either the English or the Francs whereas if I move permanently to Bearn it will be difficult to avoid the dominance of the English.
+‘Tucked away, here in the mountains, Foix is not readily accessible to either the English or the Francs.
+If I were to move permanently to Bearn it would be difficult to avoid the dominance of the English.’